 World War II marked the zenith of pachuco cultural influence among la raza.
 Pachucos soared onto the national stage due to the infamous “Zoot Suit Riots” that occurred during June 1943 in Los Angeles.
 It would be more accurate to call these disturbances the “Sailor Riots” since they were characterized by attacks by American sailors and other servicemen on zoot suiters.
 Conflicts over access to women aggravated the relations between the mostly white servicemen and zoot suiters, who were mostly Black and Mexican.
 The Chicano zoot suiters or pachucos were also targets because they were viewed as avoiding military service by means of questionable tactics and they were conspicuously different in language, dress, deportment and skin color.

-Even though I walk through the darkest valley, I will fear no evil, for You are with me.....
+Even though I walk through the valley of the shadow of death, I will fear no evil; for thou art with me